The Impact of Using Literacy Gold Where Pupils are Behind in Reading

 3. The Ratio Gain (RG) for Engaging Eyes is 4 for Primary (KS1&2).
 This means they made 4 months progress for every month played.

 4. 188 Pupils reading speed was measured pre and post intervention.
-Reading speed increased, on average, by 72% and 60 words per minute.
+Reading speed increased, on average, from 45 to 60 words per minute.

 5. The intervention is suitable for pupils with English as an Additional Language (EAL).